TC-Gaming/DevDrivel/_posts/2015-12-22-introducing-devdrivel.markdown

 ### Jekyll and GitHub Pages

-Another cool thing about Jekyll is that [GitHub Pages] supports Jekyll as standard.
+Another cool thing about Jekyll is that [GitHub Pages] supports it as standard.
 This means it's **free** to host from a public repository!
 DevDrivel is being served from GitHub Pages, and here's the [live repo] to prove it.

 So is it really free to host a Jekyll site with GitHub Pages? **Yes**, so long as you're happy to make the code open-source.
 If you're not happy to explicitly expose your source code, you can pay GitHub to host the project in a private repo or you can host Jekyll on your own server.